Should You Pursue IRS Currently Not Collectible Status?

 To consider your case, the IRS will look at supporting documentation for your income, expenses, debts and assets.
 You should gather these in advance and cross-reference your actual expenses against the IRS Collection Financial Standards.
 If your income does not cover the basic IRS-allowable living expenses, a hardship case could be made.

 To apply independently, contact the IRS via the information included in any notice you have received.
-If you have not received contact information in a notice from the IRS, call the main IRS number for individual or business taxpayers.
+If you have not received contact information in an IRS notice, call the main IRS number for individual or business taxpayers.

 The IRS may require that you complete any of the following:

-• IRS Form 433-A, Collection Information for Wage Earners and Self-Employed Individuals
+- IRS uncollectible status form 433-A, Collection Information for Wage Earners and Self-Employed Individuals

-• IRS Form 433-B, Collection Information Statement for Businesses
+- IRS uncollectible status form 433-B, Collection Information Statement for Businesses

-For help in your application for IRS uncollectible status, contact us at Precision Tax Relief.
+For help with filing IRS uncollectible status, contact us at Precision Tax Relief.

 Most people find negotiating with the IRS frustrating and unproductive.
 As a taxpayer, you have rights, but the IRS will not help you take advantage of these rights.